Farrell praises 'true Irish grit' in debut win over Scots - RFI

 Andy Farrell praised the grit the Ireland team showed securing his first win as head coach in the 19-12 Six Nations clash with Scotland on Saturday at Lansdowne Road.

-The Irish rode their luck against an incisive Scots side that spurned several, the most glaring when captain Stuart Hogg dropped the ball as he crossed the try-line with the Irish leading 16-9.
+The Irish rode their luck against an incisive Scots side that spurned several chances, the most glaring when captain Stuart Hogg dropped the ball as he crossed the try-line with the Irish leading 16-9.

 In the end, 19 points from captain Johnny Sexton edged Ireland to the win in Farrell's first Test since stepping up from assistant to Joe Schmidt following the World Cup last year.